qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 should be noted in this [document](./Adaptive_Hardware/providers.md#backend-support-for-adaptive-profile):

-An Adaptive Profile program using integers as a datatype with width `N` (for example the following module flag is defined: `!{i32 1, !"classical_ints", i32 N}`) can use the instructions from the table below on this `iN` type.
+An Adaptive Profile program using integer computations must specify the corresponding [module flag](#module-flags-metadata).
+The use of integer constants in calls to QIS functions is supported regardless of whether integer computations in general are supported.
+However, integer values can only be passed to IR functions - if IR functions are supported, if the backend also supports integer computations.

 | LLVM Instruction | Context and Purpose                                                   | Note                                                                                       |
 |:-----------------|:----------------------------------------------------------------------|:-------------------------------------------------------------------------------------------|